 Cash and Checks

+The Fauquier Chamber of Commerce shall maintain all depository accounts with a federally insured financial institution.

 The President receives all incoming mail.
 All cash and checks will then be recorded on a deposit receipts log which states the department to which the income is attributed, and stamped for deposit only.
 A copy of the cash and check receipts log will be filed on a regular basis.

-Next, the President prepares a deposit slip and deposits the funds into the checking account.
+Next, the President, and/or staff designee prepares a deposit slip and deposits the funds into the checking account.
 The validated deposit slip should be attached to the cash and check receipts log and filed.

-A deposit not forwarded or mailed to the bank should be locked in the FAUQUIER CHAMBER lock box/safe.
-No deposit should be locked in the file cabinet for more than 24 hours.
+A deposit not forwarded or mailed to the bank should be locked in the FAUQUIER CHAMBER secure locked area in the Chamber Office.
+No deposit should be locked in the file cabinet for more than 5 business days.

-No single account should contain more than $250,000 - or the amount over which the FDIC will not insure.
+No depository account(s) maintained with a single financial institution should contain more than $250,000, or an amount over which the FDIC and/or the NCUA will not insure; without prior approval of the Board of Directors.

 Online

 The Chamber allows for members and non-member attendees of events to pay for events, membership, sponsorships etc. online.
 These payments are received through the Chamber’s database secure online portal.
-On a regular basis the President will run a report through the database to show the online payment have transferred to the bank.
+On a regular basis the President will run a report through the database to show the online payments have transferred to the bank.
 Utilizing this report.
 The President will create a deposit matching the date of the transfer.
 All online payments will be recorded to the department to which the income is attributed.
-On a monthly basis the Bookkeeper reconcile the online payment deposits.
+On a monthly basis the Bookkeeper will reconcile the online payment deposits.

 On Site

 The Chamber allows for attendees at certain events to pay for their entry fee at the event.
 The fees are collected at the event by authorized staff or volunteers on a secure credit card device.
 At first availability after the event authorized personnel will run a submission from that device to the bank.
 The authorized personnel will provide the President with the submission report and all credit card receipts associated with the submission report.
-Utilizing this report and receiptshe President will create a deposit matching the date of the transfer.
+Utilizing this report and receipts, the President will create a deposit matching the date of the transfer.
 All on site payments will be recorded to the department to which the income is attributed.
-On a monthly basis the Bookkeeper reconcile the on-site payment deposits.
+On a monthly basis the Bookkeeper will reconcile the on-site payment deposits.

 ACH